abessiari/my-google-collab/workflow_examples/docs/workflow_design.md

 A config consists of a <i>type</i>, a <i>label</i> and a dictionary specifying its attributes.
 The parsing process guarantees that the combination of the type and the label is unique.
 One can think of Configs as glorifed variables.
 We have two types `edit_template` and `manifest_template` referred to by <i>service</i> resources.

+- Need not use configs.
+Edit and manifest templates can be specified inline.

 ### <a name="edit_template"></a>Edit Template

 In the example below, the sense service `fabric_l2vpn` refers to the `edit_template` fabric_l2vpn_edit_template.